ibm-cloud-architecture/eda-tech-academy/docs/lab2/index.md

 In this Lab, you will learn simple Kafka Streams exercises using Java APIs, and then finish by implementing on of the proof of concept component to compute the store inventory for each items sold.

+## Pre-requisites

+This lab is about some Java implementation, if you have no experience in Java you may skip it.

+* Be sure your IDE, like VScode has java extension.
+For VSCode you can use [Quarkus extension](https://marketplace.visualstudio.com/items?itemName=redhat.vscode-quarkus) and [Red Hat java extension](https://marketplace.visualstudio.com/items?itemName=redhat.java)
+* maven is used to package and run some test.
+The project has `./mvnw` command that brings maven in the project.

+## Context

 The figure illustrates what you need to build, the green rectangle, which is a [Java Quarkus](https://quarkus.io) application using Kafka Streams API consuming `items` events and computing `store inventory` events by aggregating at the store level.

 ![](../images/store-inv.png)